 Lentil fritters with no sign of the tamarind and mint within.
 Pretty much the definition of bland.

-We've tried a couple of these and they all kind of tasted the same.
-They tasted like dough.
-Even with liberal chutney application, we were overcome by the sensation of eating a tortilla with a bit of salsa on it (not to mix cultures inappropriately).
+We’ve tried a couple of these and they all kind of tasted the same.
+They tasted like dough, even with liberal chutney application.
 But these are just too large (18-inch diameter?) to have so little flavor.
 Get whatever dosa has the most stuff on top of it.

 Basically a heavier, gooey version of the dosa.
 We’ve done the onion, which is okay, but you kind of end up feeling like you’re eating an undercooked pizza.
 Not that that’s something we haven’t considered doing from time to time, but the dough has got to taste better for it to be a really attractive option.